ardoco/rest/architecture_decisions.md

 - The output directory, which is required by ardoco when running any pipeline, is internally set to a temporary directory and is not made available to the outside, since the result will be returned in form of a response enitity

+- only the direct interaction with ardoco is asynchronous.
+Handeling the input file (including conversion and checking whether its file type is correct) is done before, since like this the user can get quicker feedback that sth. went wrong.

+- The uids of the ongoing asynchronous calls are stored in a concurrentHashmap.
+This has the advantage that when a user calls getResult to potentially receive the result, it can first be checked in the concurrentHashmap whether the asynchronous call of ardoco has finished yet instead of unnecessarily doing a database call.